eclipse/packages/charts/hono/README.md

 helm install --dependency-update -n hono -f /path/to/customRegistry.yaml eclipse-hono eclipse-iot/hono
 ```

-## Configuring device connection data storage
+## Configuring Storage for Command Routing Data

 In Hono a place is needed where information about the connection status of devices can be stored.
-This kind of information is used for determining how [command & control](https://www.eclipse.org/hono/docs/concepts/command-and-control/) messages,
+This kind of information is used for determining how [command & control](https://www.eclipse.org/hono/docs/concepts/command-and-control/)
-sent by business applications, can be routed to the protocol adapters that the target devices are connected to.
+messages, sent by business applications, can be routed to the protocol adapters that the target devices are connected to.

 ### Alternative A: Using the Command Router API (default)